thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 - [R for Data Science, Chapter 5–10](https://r4ds.hadley.nz/transform).
 Hadley Wickham and Mine Çetinkaya-Rundel’s open textbook expands on wrangling, reshaping, and summarizing with narratives, exercises, and datasets that reinforce the patterns we practiced.

+- [genzplyr](https://github.com/hadley/genzplyr). genzplyr is an alternative syntax for dplyr that replaces boring old function names with GenZ slang.
+Your data wrangling is about to hit different.

 # hierarchical clustering {-}